8 Types of Internal Communications to Add in the Workplace

 It’s internal communication whenever an organizations’ employees talk to each other behind closed doors.

-Internal communications examples include:
+Internal communication examples include:

 • An email thread between two colleagues